gabridome/docs/bitcoinclients.md

-# Bitcoin clients types and security models
+# Bitcoin Trustlessness and different wallet types

 Many of you have heard about light clients and full nodes and know at most what the difference lay in.